opendocsg/slw-judgments-backfill/2014_SGHC_245/report.md

 106    The Bank’s claim against Mr Huang for breach of the Undertaking is on the basis that he had failed, neglected and refused to: (a) procure the Borrower’s timely repayment of the sums due under the 2008 Loan Facility (as amended by the 1SFA and the 2SFA); and/or (b) perform the Borrower’s obligations thereunder.
 Mr Huang did not dispute that he signed the Undertaking.
 It follows that the signature on the face of the document must _prima facie_ be taken to have the intended effect on the signatory.

 107    Besides, the Undertaking was part of a commercial transaction and the language of the Undertaking sought to create legally binding obligations between the Bank and Mr Huang.
-In cases involving commercial transactions, the parties are presumed to have intended to create legal relations and the burden of proof lies on Mr Huang to show the contrary (see _Hongkong & Shanghai Banking Corp Ltd v Jurong Engineering Ltd and others_ [2000] 1 SLR(R) 204 at [43]).
+In cases involving commercial transactions, the parties are presumed to have intended to create legal relations and the burden of proof lies on Mr Huang to show the contrary (see _Hongkong & Shanghai Banking Corp Ltd v Jurong Engineering Ltd and others_ <span class="citation">[2000] 1 SLR(R) 204</span> at [43]).

 108    In this case, the Undertaking was one of the legal documentation required by the 2011 Facility Letter which was sent to Mr Huang for his execution.
 In other words, the Undertaking was part of the amendment or variation of the 2008 Loan Facility (as amended by the 1SFA).
 By the terms of the Undertaking, Mr Huang acknowledged that: (a) the Undertaking was given in consideration of such amendment or variation of the 1SFA; and (b) he was rendering himself legally obliged to perform the Borrower’s obligations to the Bank.